When it comes to applying for your next property, a good rental ledger is hugely beneficial.

 One of the most valuable things you can have at the end of your tenancy is a rental ledger (or tenant ledger) that shows your rent has always been paid on time.

 What is a rental ledger, exactly?

 A rental ledger is a complete statement (or record) of every rent payment you have made, and the dates that the rent covers.
 It will also show if your rent has ever fallen behind.
-A rental ledger is used to keep track of your rents and is a useful form of documentation in the event that a tenancy matter ever needs to go before a court.
+A rental ledger is used to keep track of your rent payments and is a useful form of documentation if a tenancy matter ever needs to go before a court.

 Property managers and landlords will typically use rental management software which includes these ledgers, helping them to stay organised.
-As a tenant, you may keep your own ledgers for your personal reference.
+As a tenant, you may keep your ledgers for your reference.